sandeel/tribe/doc/diary.md

 * Created account with travis and config file to tell it how to test my code
 * Builds passing.
 Added small button to my project's github page to indicated if builds are passing or not.
 * Added a collapsible navigation sidebar to the site.
 Ensured it also works on mobile

+# Sprint 4 "Points"
+## 10th February - 22nd February 2015

+# 2015-02-17
+* Created calculation methods for total points for a Tribe. (still need to write tests for these)
+* Created a display for these points on a per-day basis on the points page